kadena-io/scalableBFT.github.io/index.md

 ## Launching the Demo

-Once you've completed the [AWS Quick Start](#aws-quick-start) instructions, execute the following commands to boot up the ScalableBFT servers and start the kadena-demo:
+Once you've completed the [AWS Quick Start](#aws-quick-start) instructions, execute the following commands to boot up the Kuro servers and start the kadena-demo:

 ```
 $ cd kadena-aws/